-What to eat and do at Amoy Street?
-That’s an easy question to answer if you follow our guide of the CBD hotspot for lunch, dinner and drinks.
+What to eat at Amoy Street?
+That’s an easy question to answer.
+Just follow our guide for the best restaurants and bars.

 Is your office located near Amoy Street?
 Boy, are we jealous!
 Whether it’s slurping pho or getting down and dirty with a classic cheeseburger, this quiet lane has plenty to offer foodies craving an afternoon bite or a post-work tipple.
-So the next time you get a little too overwhelmed by the crowds at Amoy Street Food Centre (which is closed till Jan 2022 btw), take a stroll down the adjacent Amoy Street for a lunchtime expedition to remember.
+So the next time you get a little overwhelmed by the crowds at Amoy Street Food Centre (which is closed till Jan 2022 btw), take a stroll down Amoy Street’s row of restaurants for a lunchtime expedition to remember.

 One bite and you’ll go absolutely loco for Chico Loco.
 This Mexican chicken joint serves up guilt-free comfort food where you’re encouraged to drop the cutlery, use your hands and get gloriously messy.
-Its menu encompasses a mix of breakfast items served until 3.30pm, as well as salads and sandwiches.
-But the highlight has to be its flavour-packed spit-roasted chicken and lamb, which are also great to order in sharing portions for larger groups.
+Its menu encompasses a mix of tacos, burgers, salads and sandwiches.
+But the highlight has to be its flavour-packed spit-roasted chicken and lamb, which are great to order in sharing portions for larger groups.
 Oh, and it’s almost a sin if you don’t pair your dishes with a frozen Chico margarita.

 Chico Loco, 102 Amoy Street, Singapore 069922

 Coffee and cocktails?
 We’re all over it.
 Step away from the buzzing CBD and lose yourself to the dreamy, chill vibes of Dapper Coffee.
 Located on the second level, it’s the perfect spot for remote working or simply curling up in a corner to finish your book.
 Don’t leave without trying its amazing cubanos with a side of plantain chips.
 Finish it off with refreshing drinks from its signature selection like the dapper shakerato and dapper cold fashioned.
 Night owls will be in for a treat come 5pm, as the spot transforms into a bar better known as The Spiffy Dapper.

 Dapper Coffee, 73 Amoy Street, Singapore 069892

 Unlike most Korean BBQ places that use gas grills, Wang Dae Bak elevates itself from its peers by offering charcoal grills, imparting a characteristically smoky taste to the restaurant’s BBQ offerings.
-Another novel offering that we have no complaints about is the free flow of egg.
+Something else we have no complaints about?
+Free flow egg.
 If requested, servers will pour an egg mixture into a moat surrounding the BBQ plate, so you can cook it to your liking.
-But if you’d rather not deal with the fuss of cooking food yourself, Wang Dae Bak offers a full range of homely Korean dishes like Army Stew and the crowd-pleasing kim chi pancake.
+But if you’d rather not deal with the fuss of cooking food yourself, Wang Dae Bak offers a full range of homely Korean dishes like army stew and the crowd-pleasing kimchi pancake.

 Close your eyes, and you’ll almost feel a cool Mediterranean sea breeze waft through the rustic blue and white interior of this very Greek taverna.
-ALATI,makes use of fresh produce wild-caught by the fishermen of the Aegean Sea.
-Chef Soutsos Dimitrious’ hands-on approach to cooking sees to it that every item on the menu is painstakingly and meticulously made by hand: from the beef mousaka (a traditional greek casserole) to the tzatziki (a yoghurt based sauce), and even quintessentially Greek desserts like the lemon pavlova (freshly baked meringue stuffed with lemon mousse and mint, topped with homemade forest fruit compote).
+Alati makes use of fresh produce wild-caught by the fishermen of the Aegean Sea.
+Chef Soutsos Dimitrious’ hands-on approach to cooking ensures that every item on the menu is painstakingly and meticulously made by hand: from the beef mousaka (a traditional Greek casserole) to the tzatziki (a yoghurt-based sauce), and even quintessentially Greek desserts like the lemon pavlova (freshly baked meringue stuffed with lemon mousse and mint, topped with homemade forest fruit compote).

 Alati, 73 Amoy Street, Singapore 069892

-The Japanese bento lunch is always a prime pick for those times where we absolutely can’t get away from work for more than 10 minutes.
-Skedaddle down to The Flying Squirrel and pick up bento sets with sashimi, tamago egg, Japanese rice and pickles.
-If you happen to be dining in, add $10 for a glass of wine or $16 for prosecco if you’re craving a little bubbly.
+The Japanese bento lunch is always a prime pick for times when we absolutely can’t get away from work for more than 10 minutes.
+Skedaddle down to this Amoy Street restaurant and pick up bento sets with sashimi, tamago egg, Japanese rice and pickles.

 Pho 99 Vietnamese Delight, 57/58 Amoy Street, Singapore 069883

-Considering how trendy and foodie-friendly Amoy Street constantly is, we’re not too surprised by this piece of news.
-You might’ve spotted this new modern Sichuan restaurant that’s opened right next to cocktail bar, Employees Only, and it’s one that’s looking to spread its wings in the f&b scene.
-Inspired by the legend of the four sunbirds from China’s Chengdu province – the capital of Sichuan – Birds of a Feather lets this concept take flight with dishes like charcoal-roasted romaine lettuce with fried tofu cheese ball; tofu burger with mapo meat sauce; and an Oriental bolognese of angel hair pasta that’s adapted from the traditional Zha Jiang Mian recipe.
+This modern Sichuan restaurant has spread its wings in the F&B scene.
+Inspired by the legend of the four sunbirds from China’s Chengdu province – the capital of Sichuan – Birds of a Feather lets this concept take flight with great dishes like Sichuan Maine lobster, oxtail soup and homestyle braised pork belly with egg confit and black truffle.
 Yet another scene-shaker on Amoy Street?
 Doesn’t ruffle our feathers one bit.

 Birds of a Feather, 115 Amoy Street, Singapore 069935

 There’s no shortage of great cocktail bars in Singapore, but this is one bar we particularly love.
 Cocktail connoisseurs and lovers of all that is New York might already be savvy with the veritable institution that is Employees Only on Hudson Street.
 But guess what?
-It seems like one of the world’s best bars is finally making strides outside of The Big Apple, and it’s picked our Garden City for its debut foray.
-Employees Only’s principal bartender Steve Schneider, co-founder Igor Hadzismajlovic and executive chef Julia Jaksic have moved to Singapore to helm Employees Only, bringing along years of bartending experience and hopefully that same chaotic energy that defined the original.
-In addition to excellent cocktails, you can expect some top notch bites like the Bone Marrow Poppers.
+One of the world’s best bars picked our garden city for its debut international foray.
+In addition to excellent cocktails, you can expect top-notch bites at this hot hangout.

 Employees Only Singapore, 112 Amoy Street, Singapore 069932

-If watching way too many re-runs of The Great Gatsby has got you feeling the urge to party poshly like the film’s eponymous eccentric, navigate your way to this hidden oasis of craft cocktails.
-Its decidedly dingy, Art Deco-style confines, and the Jazz Age soundtrack will prove an excellent backdrop for any of your Roaring Twenties fantasies.
-This speakeasy can prove tricky to find if you’re not in the know; just make your way up the dark stairwell to the second floor at 73 Amoy Street.
+If watching way too many re-runs of The Great Gatsby has got you feeling the urge to party posh like the film’s eponymous eccentric, navigate your way to this hidden oasis of craft cocktails.
+Its decidedly dingy, Art Deco-style confines will prove an excellent backdrop for any of your Roaring Twenties fantasies.
+This speakeasy can prove tricky to find if you’re not in the know; just make your way up the dark stairwell to the second floor.

 The Spiffy Dapper, 73 Amoy Street, Singapore 069892